 One of Clare’s happiest times in life was the year he spent working as a pot boy at the pub next to his cottage.
 He was slight and often ill, so it was less difficult than working in the fields, the owners were kind to him, and he often had time to sneak in a bit of reading.

 Yesterday, after I switched hotels, I walked to Helpston from Peterborough, though taking a long route along the River Nene and coming from the south and the village of Castor.

 I guess I started it by waving over some old fellows to share my table when the pub started to get crowded.
-Turned out the men, easily over 70, were brothers and from a family of eleven.
-Later that night I met a sister.
+It turned out the men, easily over 70, were brothers and from a family of eleven.
+Later that night, I met a sister.
 One of the brothers had taken the Queen Mary to America, and the other worked in Toronto for two months in 1966 before ditching his job and hitchhiking around America.

-After they left, an old man I’d met briefly in the frame shop, hailed me over to his table.
+After they left, an older man I’d met briefly in the frame shop hailed me over to his table.
 And the rounds of beer buying started.
-He was an actual tenant farmer for the Fitzwilliams and his grandmother remembered being at Clare’s funeral.
-In describing most things, he’d say “It’s really cracking”, so I liked his attitude.
+He was an actual tenant farmer for the Fitzwilliams, and his grandmother remembered being at Clare’s funeral.
+In describing most things, he’d say, “It’s really cracking,” so I liked his attitude.
 With him were some newcomers to the village, folks around my age that had only lived there for fifteen years.

 I won’t bore you with the many crazy things I learned, but this: evidently, young Clare had a seventeen-pound bar tab while he worked the pub when a beer cost a pence, and there were 240 of them to a pound.
 People came and went, we closed the bar down, and a kind gent gave me a ride back into Petersborough.
 I checked into my room about 1 am.